 EVMS Clinical Psychology Internship - Overview and Philosophy

-The EVMS Clinical Psychology Internship Program adheres to a practitioner-scholar model to create a psychology workforce prepared to function effectively in inter-professional relationships across health care settings.
+The EVMS Clinical Psychology Internship Program adheres to a practitioner-scholar model to create a psychology workforce prepared to function effectively in inter-professional relationships across healthcare settings.
 The competencies emphasized reflect the real-life skills a psychologist will require for ethical and effective professional practice.
-The educational activities are individualized to fit with the varying backgrounds, aptitudes, abilities and styles of learning of the psychology interns.
 The educational activities of the internship program also yield explicit expectations that are aligned with the general competencies a psychologist needs as well as specialty specific competencies.
-The internship program will also result in accountability across psychology interns, faculty, program directors and institutions to insure incremental learning (i.e. psychology interns are reaching benchmarks and, ultimately, competence), will develop from real world experiences, and will foster the intern's self-assessment.
+The internship program ensures that incremental learning occurs (i.e. psychology interns are reaching benchmarks and, ultimately, competence) as the results of real world experiences and fosters intern self-assessment.

-The majority of clinical training occurs within inpatient pediatric and adult medical settings, but opportunities are also available in a variety of outpatient settings within an academic medical center.
+The majority of clinical training occurs within inpatient settings, but opportunities are also available in a variety of outpatient settings within an academic medical center.
 Participation in clinical research is also encouraged.
-The internship is designed to create the competencies necessary for internship completers to provide evidence based assessments, interventions and consultations within integrated healthcare models.
+The internship is designed to create the competencies necessary for internship completers to provide evidence-based assessments, interventions and consultations within integrated healthcare models.
 Supervised clinical experiences are provided that allow for the consolidation of the knowledge, skills, and attitudes necessary for entry-level practice of professional clinical psychology that adheres to the professional, legal, and ethical standards of the field.
 All aspects of training are designed to promote awareness, understanding and sensitivity to issues of multicultural diversity.

-The EVMS Clinical Psychology Internship Program's main goal is to create a psychology workforce prepared to provide integrated care in Patient Centered Medical Homes.
-The program subscribes to a practitioner-scholar training model focused on preparing psychology interns to provide evidence-based assessments and treatments within the context of environments that require inter-professional interactions.
+The EVMS Clinical Psychology Internship Program’s main goal is to create a psychology workforce prepared to for a rapidly changing healthcare system that emphasizes inter-professional interactions.

 Specific goals include further development in assessment and psychotherapy skills with a wide range of client populations through involvement in diversified inpatient and outpatient training activities.
 Interns are expected to develop leadership and consultative skills within an academic medical center setting, and learn to function effectively in inter-professional relationships.
 Interns are offered the opportunity for professional development through attendance at lectures, seminars and workshops, and optional opportunities for involvement in clinical research projects during the training year.
 Clinical settings are largely based in healthcare environments and provide an opportunity to integrate ethical, cultural, and administrative considerations.

 A psychology intern can expect to complete the internship with solid clinical training and a realistic sense of competence commensurate with this level of training.
-Within this context, opportunities for individualized training experiences are realized through the choice of major rotations (i.e. two 3 full day training experiences of 6 months duration each), participation in minor rotations (i.e., 1-day training experiences of a duration congruent with the training goals of the minor), and opportunities to provide outpatient treatment to in patient populations of the psychology intern's interest (1/2 day training experiences throughout the duration of the internship).
+Within this context, opportunities for individualized training experiences are realized through the choice of major rotations (i.e., training experiences of 6 months duration or longer), participation in minor rotations (i.e., 1-day/week training experiences of a duration congruent with the training goals of the minor), and opportunities to provide outpatient treatment to inpatient populations of the psychology intern’s interest (1/2 day training experiences throughout the duration of the internship).